Computing KS2 - Dance Mat Typing

 Build and test primary computing skills with different levels of touch type challenges.

-- Type capital letters, apostrophes, slashes and full stops.
+- Typing capital letters, apostrophes, slashes and full stops.

 Welcome to Dance Mat Typing, a fun way to learn touch typing.